 Why hybrid specifically?
 Because the manager sees you Tuesday and Thursday in the office, and on the other three days you exist as a green dot on Slack.
 The brain fills the gap with worst-case assumptions.
 The result is a manager who books "alignment check-ins" to verify the work is happening, and an employee who fills those slots at the cost of the deep work the manager actually wanted.
 The week gets sandwiched between performative meetings and the fragmented schedule that creates them.

 This is not theoretical.
-MIT Sloan Management Review documented in 2026 that 7 in 10 Fortune 500 CEOs requiring in-person work admit their RTO mandates have had no impact on productivity.
-Only 16% of business leaders actually believe a five-day office week is ideal.
-A separate Atlassian / FlexOS analysis found that managers in hybrid arrangements run 23% more 1:1s per quarter than fully co-located managers.
+As MIT Sloan Management Review documented, research from Stanford and Cornell shows RTO mandates produce no measurable productivity gains.
+Furthermore, a 2025 ResumeBuilder.com survey found that only 16% of business leaders actually believe a five-day office week is ideal.
+A separate Atlassian / FlexOS analysis found that managers in hybrid arrangements run significantly more 1:1s per quarter than fully co-located managers.
 That is the productivity paranoia tax.
 We unpacked the underlying psychology in our piece on productivity paranoia in 2026.

 The cumulative effect is the focus tax.
 Deep work does not lose because the schedule is broken.
 It loses because the schedule creates managerial anxiety, the anxiety creates synchronous overhead, the overhead fragments the calendar, and the fragmented calendar destroys deep work blocks.
 By the time a hybrid worker gets to lunch on Wednesday, the day is already spent.